-- 1. Test that does build and render properly by running $\texttt{tox} \texttt{e} \ \texttt{docs}$, spell. - If there are bogus spelling issues add the words in spelling_wordlist.txt. - 2.
-Update CHANGELOG.rst and AUTHORS.rst to be up to date. - 3.
+1. Test that docs build and render properly by running tox -e docs, spell.

+If there are bogus spelling issues add the words in spelling_wordlist.txt.

+- 2. Update CHANGELOG.rst and AUTHORS.rst to be up to date. - 3.
 Bump the version by running bumpversion [major | minor | patch].
 This will automatically add a tag.